juyoungml/juyoungml/README.md

 I am a M.S.
 Student at KAIST AI, advised by Minjoon Seo.

-I am interested in developing evaluation methods for {LLMs, VLMs, and others} and utilizing them to enhance its ability.
-I also love building applications for solving real world problems.
+I am interested in training strong {LLMs, VLMs, and others} with specailized capability (ex. evaluation) and utilizing them.
+I also love building tools and demos for real-world application of AI.

 Reach out to me via email (juyoung@kaist.ac.kr) if you have any questions, or would like to collaborate with me!